-Lili, a neobank aimed at freelancers, raises $55M as it passes 200k users – TechCrunch
+Lili, a neobank aimed at freelancers, raises $55M as it passes 200K users – TechCrunch

 Lili, which provides a way for freelancers to use a single account both to manage their work and personal financial lives, along with tools to help manage the particular financial and accounting demands that come with being a one-person business, has picked up $55 million in a Series B round that it will be using to continue expanding its platform.

 Today the company already provides users with a single account and payment card that can be used both for personal and business expenses, and an “assistant” that analyses expenses and budget for paying future taxes based on your incomings.
-Down the line it will also be expanding into invoicing, payment management and credit (eg, loans or cash advances) for its customers.
+Down the line it will also be expanding into invoicing, payment management and credit (e.g. loans or cash advances) for its customers.

 “This is about financial services for freelancers,” co-founder and CEO Lilac Bar David said in an interview.
 “We are redefining a new kind of user, who is between a consumer and a business and has specific needs.
 If you look at the economy and what the future of work will look like, this really needs to be addressed.”